Strategy11/formidable-forms/readme.txt

 == Changelog ==

+= 2.03.08 =
+* New: Add frm_label_justify CSS layout class to justify text in long labels
+* Fix: Prevent XSS errors in Chrome when saving a form on the back-end
+* Fix: Remove extra space between textarea and description.
+* Fix: Resolve errors in frm_entries_footer_scripts action call.
+* Fix: Decrease size of file path for automatic updates to avoid hitting file path limits on Windows servers.
+* Fix: Improve checkbox and radio styling with Bootstrap active.
+* Fix: Remove Bootstrap error class with js validation.
+* **Pro Version** *
+* New: Add unique date/time validation back into plugin.
+* New: Add custom jQuery events that fire before form redirect (frmBeforeFormRedirect) and after deleting/adding a row (frmAfterRemoveRow/frmAfterAddRow).
+* New: Add frm_full_upload CSS Layout Class.
+* Enhancement: Remove deprecated safe_mode references.
+* Enhancement: Allow descriptions to be set in all sub fields.
+* Enhancement: Display a 0 in numeric calculations rather than a blank value.
+* Enhancement: Add [event_date] shortcode in View sidebar.
+* Enhancement: Check required fields before uploading file.
+* Enhancement: Add Parent Entry ID column to entry listing page.
+* Enhancement: Allow Formidable shortcodes as auto_id prefix or suffix.
+* Fix: Improve styling for Other text box in horizontal radio or checkbox field
+* Fix: Switch Cancel Link back to Edit after entry is updated in-place.
+* Fix: Allow quotes in update link value.
+* Fix: Prevent other option from showing when using [input opt=1].
+* Fix: Skip content shortcode checks that have already been run.
+* Fix: Do not treat 0 value as empty in conditional shortcode.
+* Fix: Calculate median properly for stats.
+* Fix: Do not rely on field order to check if a field is conditionally hidden.
+* Fix: Include the html to set a dynamic field to multiple on the form builder page.
+* Fix: Get form and section ID correctly when existing field is dragged into a section.
+* Fix: Do not replace values in fields watching Lookups on edit.

 = 2.03.07 =
 * New: Add frm_after_import_view hook.
 * New: Add frmPageChanged, frmFormComplete, and frmFormErrors jQuery events.